Best DNA Tests for Swedish Americans

 Despite what was said above, tracing surnames may be of little use to those researching Swedish Americans.
 It was not very common for Swedes to have fixed surnames before the end of the 1800s.
 Swedes’ surnames used to be based on their fathers’ first name (patronymics).
 The surnames therefore changed from generation to generation.

-Patronymics also resulted in members within the same family having different surnames (see the family in the image below).
+Patronymics also resulted in members within the same family having different surnames (see the family in the image above, and check another blog we have on the topic).
 Y-DNA is still useful, even without surname matching, since it will show you others who have tested that you share a paternal line with.
+With that information, you can check if they have already built a reliable family tree – or you can attempt to build their family tree yourself to find your shared ancestor.

 Mitrochondial DNA (MtDNA)

-Mitochondrial DNA testing provides a unique way to trace direct maternal ancestry, as it is passed from mother to child with little change over generations.
-Since mothers pass it down to all her children, anyone can take the test.
-Because MtDNA mutates very seldom and only slightly over time, it is a powerful tool for deep ancestry research.
+(Mitochondrial DNA testing offers a unique way to trace direct maternal ancestry, as it is passed from mother to child with little change over generations.
+Since mothers pass it down to all their children, anyone – regardless of sex – can take the test.
+Because MtDNA mutates very seldom (even less seldom than Y-DNA) and only slightly over time, it is a powerful tool for exploring deep ancestral roots.
 Such tests can reveal maternal lineage connections stretching back thousands of years.

-Since the MtDNA testing focuses exclusively on individual’s maternal line (mother’s mother’s mother’s…), you need to find a relative to test on that line or take the test yourself if it is your line.
-MtDNA is an excellent tool for confirming maternal family connections.
-However, tracing women can still be challenging due to surname changes when marrying and the Swedish tradition of patronymics.
+Since MtDNA testing focuses exclusively on individual’s maternal line (mother’s mother’s mother’s…), you need to find a relative to test on that line or take the test yourself if it is your line.

 Best DNA Testing for Swedish Americans: Which Company?